FCC Church FCC Church

 Come visit on a Wednesday night.
 See what it looks like.
 Come shadow me if you want — I mean that.
 There are kids showing up every week who need someone to look up to, someone to ask about their day, someone to show them what a life of faith looks like in real time.
 The team has room.
 And if my story tells you anything, it's that God doesn't need you to have it all figured out before you show up.
 He just needs you to say yes.

-The Midweek Kids Team meets Wednesday evenings.
-To learn more about serving, reach out to your church's children's ministry office.
+The Midweek Kids Team serves on Wednesday evenings.
+To learn more about serving, reach out to Ashley Klitzke or Bethany Jones.

 Read More